 Home Economics tackles issues from family health and lifestyle to budgeting, childcare and parenting, nutrition and diet, food preparation and hygiene, fashion and textiles and consumer studies.
-As well as mandatory lessons for pupils in the early years of secondary school, exam courses are also taught throughout senior school.

 Home Economics training options